 This article will help you see which one may be right for you.

 Dental veneers.
 These are layers that dentists bond to your teeth to enhance their function or your smile.
 Dental veneers match your teeth in color, are usually made of porcelain or a combination of materials, and resist staining.
 If you need or want veneers, it'll likely be because your teeth are:

 - Unevenly spaced

 - Irregularly shaped

 Getting veneers involves several steps.
-First, your dentist refers you to a prosthodontist.
-You share your dental concerns, and the doctor explains how veneers can help you meet your goals.
+First, you share your dental concerns, and the doctor explains how veneers can help you meet your goals.
 They may need to take X-rays or make a mold of your teeth.

 Dental crowns.
 Dental crowns differ from veneers because they are caps that fit completely over your teeth.
 If you need crowns, it'll likely be to:

 - Protect a weak tooth from decay or damage

 - Restore a tooth that is cracked, worn, or broken